gautam1103/Assignment/README.md

 ## Demo

-A live demo of the application is available at [https://your-demo-url.com](https://your-demo-url.com).
+A live demo of the application is available at [https://your-demo-url.com](https://gautam-terribly-tiny-tales.netlify.app/).

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).